Ayrton Senna: Appraisals

 Senna is also universally appraised by his wet driving performance, frequently being considered as one of the best drivers of all time in wet race conditions; as of 2023 he still retains the highest ratio of wins in wet races started.
 In April 2000, Senna was inducted into the International Motorsports Hall of Fame.
 That year, the British public also voted Senna's opening lap of the 1993 European Grand Prix, the 43rd in the list of the 100 Greatest Sporting Moments.
-Several F1 drivers from different generations have public cited Senna as their idol or as one of their main inspirations in motorsport, these drivers include names such as Fernando Alonso, Lewis Hamilton, Sebastian Vettel, Pierre Gasly, Charles Leclerc, Kimi Antonelli, Gabriel Bortoleto, among others.
+Several F1 drivers from different generations have public cited Senna as their idol or as one of their main inspirations in motorsport, these drivers include names such as Fernando Alonso, Michael Schumacher, Lewis Hamilton, Sebastian Vettel, Pierre Gasly, Charles Leclerc, Kimi Antonelli, Gabriel Bortoleto, among others.
 (Note: Per several sources:)

 Driver safety

 Towards the end of his career, Senna became increasingly preoccupied with the dangers of his profession.
 On the morning of his death, he spoke with current and former rivals and friends, including Niki Lauda and Alain Prost, about reforming the Formula One drivers' union, the Grand Prix Drivers' Association.
 Senna wanted the GPDA to advocate for safety reforms.

 Following the events of Imola 1994, Formula One enacted a variety of safety improvements in the subsequent years.
 Some immediate alterations included improved crash barriers, redesigned tracks, higher crash safety standards, and significant cuts to engine power.
 Other reforms included the use of computer analysis to identify a range of dangerous corners that needed to be made safer, test procedures for tyre barriers, a reduction of the speed limit in the pit lane to 80 km/h in practice and 120 km/h in races, and stricter standards for helmet design were introduced.
 On-track medical procedures were also revised.
 In 1995 the Tamburello corner and other parts of the Imola circuit were altered.
 The tragic events that unfolded at Imola in 1994 with the deaths of Roland Ratzenberger and Ayrton Senna can be understood as a turning point for Formula One driver safety, the changes in attitude and in the procedures and standards that resulted from this were profound, and its effects continues to endure to the present day.